How to Write an Open Relationship Rules Agreement that Works

 - Relationship: full partnership that includes multiple visits per week and the potential for building a life together

-- We will engage with partners that clearly support and embrace our original relationships.
+- We will engage with partners that visibly support and embrace our foundational relationships.
 Outside partners with a taking or undermining energy will be discussed and reconsidered.

-- Engage in any new potential connection with full disclosure of my partner’s existence, and expect full acknowledgment from the new partner.
+- Engage in any new potential connection with full disclosure of my partner’s existence, with accepting acknowledgment from the new partner.

-- Engage in sleeping overnight, oral and/or penetrative sex only when STD test results have been exchanged and a viable and accepting metamour relationship has been established for full sexual and emotional safety except:
+- Engage in sleeping overnight, oral and/or penetrative sex preferably when STD test results have been exchanged and a meeting between metamours has been established

 - Engage in sleeping overnight without an established metamour relationship only when sleeping alone would result in inconvenience, awkwardness or shame for the metamour and it is unlikely to evolve into a full relationship

 - Attempt to check in at least once during an exclusive experience for reassurance, sharing as many or few details as desired by my partner(s).
 A brief but loving voice message before bed and in the morning is appreciated.

 - Demonstrate my commitment to my partnership(s) with:

 - A zero tolerance policy for slut-shaming.
 We honor each other’s needs as human beings wired for intimacy with more than one person at a time.